 The limited partner (LP) is a partner whose liability is limited to the extent of the partner’s share of ownership.
 In apartment syndications, the LP is the passive investor and funds a portion of the equity investment.

-Capital expenditures, typically referred to as CapEx, are the funds used by a company to acquire, upgrade and maintain an apartment community.
+Capital expenditures, typically referred to as CapEx, are the funds used by a company to acquire, upgrade and maintain an apartment community, often through a commercial property management company.
 An expense is considered to be a capital expenditure when it improves the useful life of an apartment and is capitalized – spreading the cost of the expenditure over the useful life of the asset.

 Capital expenditures include both interior and exterior renovations.